Menu

 Owned By: Town of Weymouth

-Whitman’s Pond is a headwater to the Weymouth Back River and a spawning area for herring.
-This small park offers pond access for anglers, paddlers and boaters.
-It also serves as the town’s back-up drinking water supply.
+Whitman’s Pond Park is a small property in Weymouth with a gazebo that offers pond access for anglers, paddlers and boaters.
+The pond is a headwater to the Back River and a spawning area for herring.
+It also serves as the town of Weymouth’s back-up drinking water supply.

 Features